Precipice (video game): Development

-Kubos was released on February 25, 2009 in Japan, the PAL regions on June 5, 2009 and in North America on August 3, 2009.
+Precipice was released on February 25, 2009 in Japan, the PAL regions on June 5, 2009 and in North America on August 3, 2009.
 It was developed by Skip Ltd. and published by Nintendo for the DSiWare service.

 Reception

-Kubos was nominated for Game of the Year by Nintendo Power, as well as DSiWare Game of the Year and Best Puzzle Game.
+Precipice was nominated for Game of the Year by Nintendo Power, as well as DSiWare Game of the Year and Best Puzzle Game.
+Darren Calvert of Nintendo Life gave the game a 8/10 score, praising the game for its addictive and challenging gameplay and noting it to be one of the better DSiWare games.